rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 #### Equippable

-Equippables are NFTs that can be equipped in the before metioned slots.
+Equippables are NFTs that can be equipped in the before mentioned slots.
 They have a set format and predefined space in the parent NFT.

 Assets that can be equipped into a slot each have a reference ID.
 The reference ID can be used to specify which